 - eye injury

 - signs of a stroke, such as a facial droop, one-sided weakness, or difficulty speaking

 - significantly reduced vision, especially in only one eye

 - loss of one area of your vision, known as visual field defect

 - sudden blurred vision when your immune system is weak due to conditions like HIV or treatments like chemotherapy

 Treatment will depend on the condition affecting your vision.

 - Detached or torn retina.
 This requires emergency surgical repair to avoid irreversible vision loss.

 - Stroke.
 Prompt and appropriate treatment for the type of stroke you’re having is critical to prevent the death of your brain cells.

 - Transient ischemic attack.
-The symptoms resolve within 24 hours on their own, a TIA is a serious warning sign for stroke.
-You may be given blood thinners to reduce the risk of a stroke in the future.
+Although symptoms resolve within 24 hours on their own, a TIA is a serious warning sign for stroke.
+You may be given blood thinners to lower the risk of a stroke in the future.

 - Wet macular degeneration.
 Medications injected into the eye may help improve vision.
 Treatment with laser photocoagulation can slow vision loss but can’t restore your vision.
 Special vision-enhancing devices are sometimes used to help you see better.